data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/yandex.md

       Leave blank normally.

+   --yandex-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

+   --yandex-hard-delete
+      Delete files permanently rather than putting them into the trash.

    --yandex-token
       OAuth Access Token as a JSON blob.

-   --yandex-auth-url
-      Auth server URL.

-      Leave blank to use the provider defaults.

    --yandex-token-url
       Token server url.

       Leave blank to use the provider defaults.

-   --yandex-hard-delete
-      Delete files permanently rather than putting them into the trash.

-   --yandex-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

 OPTIONS: